 KId Board Diversity and Inclusion Advisor

-Michael is a 16-year-old baker, business owner, social entrepreneur and food justice advocate.
+Michael is an nationally recognized author, baker, business owner, social entrepreneur and food justice advocate.
 Michael has been baking since he was 9 years old but has been interested in the challenges of inequality since, at age 6, he learned about Dr Martin Luther King, the historic March on Washington and the fight for equality for people of color.
 Inspired by a pair of TOMS shoes he received as a present, Michael decided that he would begin a baking business with a 1-for1 model.
 From the beginning of Michael’s Desserts, he has donated a dessert to someone in need for every one dessert that he sells.
 With this model Michael has served hundreds of people

 Michael appeared in season 4 of Kids Baking Championship on Food Network as well as Season 1 of Be Our Chef on Disney and has been featured in the Washington Post, Good Morning America, The Today Show and CNN.